jcbgamboa/jcbgamboa.github.io/public/pages/about.md

 Machine Learning, with a special focus on Deep Neural Networks, having experience with the mainstream Machine Learning libraries.

-In the course of the last four years, I have also grown interest for the Cognitive Sciences (initially for Linguistics; later for Psychology and Philosophy; and currently for Computational Neuroscience, given my focus on Deep Learning), having worked in the area for a while.
+In the course of the last five years, I have also grown interest for the Cognitive Sciences (initially for Linguistics; later for Psychology and Philosophy; and currently for Computational Neuroscience, given my focus on Deep Learning), having worked in the area for a while.